 • Bring cash.
 A lot of places take cards nowadays, but if they don’t, you don’t want to have to pay ATM fees.

-• Pets aren’t allowed, so leave the dogs to the dogwoods.
+• Pets are NOT allowed, so leave the dogs to the dogwoods.
 But you can see the ones competing in the Disc Dogs competition.

 • Piedmont Park has paved, handicap accessible walking paths throughout.
 There is limited handicap parking on 10th Street and in the Sage Parking Garage.